Contact PHA :

 • Changed PPE immediately after each patient and/or after completing a procedure or task.

 • Store PPE in a clean, dry area to prevent contamination until required.
-Expiry dates must adhere to.
+Expiry dates must be adhered to.

 Legislative requirement